ashmodai6/Ziggo_Mediabox_Next/README.md

 ## Description
 A media_player component for Home Assistant that creates media_players for each Ziggo Media Box Next in your account.
+Forked from the original project to change APIs urls from the dutch version to point to Swizerland UPC ones.
+No other changes.
+Please thank the original brain behind this great work

 ## Prerequisites
 - You need a Ziggo account with a Ziggo Media Box Next.